-2.4.
 Identification in hedonic models when there is sorting on school quality

-It is well known that empirical identification of marginal willingness to pay for any neighbourhood amenity in a hedonic model is challenging when different households have different incomes and different preferences for this amenity, leading to residential sorting.
+It is well known that empirical identification of marginal willingness to pay for any neighbourhood amenity in a hedonic model is challenging when different households have different incomes and different preferences for this amenity leading to residential sorting.
 Under these conditions, the distribution of household characteristics near good quality schools will be different from the distribution of characteristics of residents near poor quality schools, even if school quality is the only factor determining house prices.
 This sorting has two consequences.

 Firstly, linear regression estimates may not provide estimates of the mean valuation of school quality, because the marginal willingness to pay (WTP) for school quality varies across the distribution of household characteristics.
-Allowing for heterogeneity by interacting school quality with household characteristics (e.g. income) is a poor solution, because if WTP varies by characteristics, then these characteristics are endogenous in house price regression models.
-Bayer et al. (2007) focus on this particular identification problem and describe a solution using a two-stage structural approach that imposes a particular functional form on the residential choice and sorting process (coupled with an instrumentation strategy).
-In particular, the authors follow the approach of Berry et al. (1995) and first specify a functional form for the indirect utility function of a household with given set of characteristics and given housing choice.
-This depends linearly on the characteristics of the housing choice and of the surrounding neighbourhood, plus interactions between these attributes and household characteristics.
-Then, they go on to estimate a multinomial logit model on actual housing choices to retrieve the set of parameters that characterise the mean indirect utility function of all households in a given housing choice, and the household specific components.
-Finally, in the last step of their procedure, the authors use the estimated parameters to control for the effect of heterogeneous preferences in a standard hedonic price regression.
+Obviously, it is incorrect to simply model this heterogeneity by interacting school quality with household characteristics (e.g. income), because if WTP varies by characteristics, then these characteristics are endogenous in house price regression models.
+The innovative paper by Bayer et al. (2007) builds on Berry et al. (1995), and focuses on this particular identification problem.
+They describe a solution using a two-stage structural approach that imposes a particular functional form on the residential choice and sorting process (coupled with an instrumentation strategy).
+In terms of detail, the first stage in their estimator involves a multinomial logit model on actual housing choices.
 Although technically impressive, this method relies on strong and hard-to-test assumptions about the shape of the indirect utility function and on the Independence of Irrelevant Alternatives (IIA) hypothesis invoked to estimate multinomial logit models.
 It is thus difficult to generalise its applicability and understand the consequences of the failure of any of the required assumptions.
 In our work, we do not wish to impose this much structure, but present no novel solution to these issues.
 In the presence of heterogeneous preferences and/or incomes and sorting across boundaries, our discontinuity design will provide a weighted average of the marginal WTP of residents along the admissions zone boundary.
 This estimate may be an upward or downward biased estimate of mean marginal WTP.
 However, in our defence, the work by Bayer et al. (2007) shows that, both empirically and from a theoretical point of view, the 'traditional' hedonic models are effective at evaluating mean WTP in contexts (like ours) where the amenity in question is supplied at various qualities in many different locations.